Copyright © 2017 by Robert B. Thompson.

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 God gave us a new covenant because the Jews were not keeping His laws.
-Now we are teaching that we have a better covenant under which we do not have to keep God's moral precepts!
-Jews adhering to the Law of Moses will probably lead a more righteous life than the Christians trusting in grace to bring them to Heaven.
+Now we believers are teaching that we have a better covenant under which we do not have to keep God’s moral precepts!
+Jews who are adhering to the Law of Moses will probably lead more righteous lives than the Christians trusting in grace to bring them to Heaven.

-Those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned.
+Those who have done good will rise to live, and those who have done evil will rise to be condemned.
 (John 5:29—NIV)

 If we overcome temptation each day, building up a wall against sin, we will be growing in Christ.
 But if we do not build up a wall against sin, then, when a severe temptation comes upon us, we will yield to Satan and much or all we have built in Christ will be destroyed.
 This is why Nehemiah and his helpers concentrated on the wall and gates before they could restore the Temple.

 The Bible commands us to practice righteousness: to walk uprightly, to be morally clean, and to love mercy.
 Or does it mean that these virtues merely are ascribed to us who believe in Jesus?
 Which of the two conditions is the image of God?

 Is the Christian salvation all about pretending we are in the image of God and are behaving as God behaves?